TeamCodeStream/clm-spring-petclinic-microservices/README.md

 `-Dspring.profiles.active=native -DGIT_REPO=/projects/spring-petclinic-microservices-config`

 ## Starting services locally with docker-compose
-In order to start entire infrastructure using Docker, you have to build images by executing `./mvnw clean install -P buildDocker` from a project root.
+In order to start entire infrastructure using Docker, you have to build images by executing `./mvnw clean package` from a project root.

+Before starting docker configure your NewRelic ingest key in the environment variable `NEW_RELIC_LICENSE_KEY` i.e. `export NEW_RELIC_LICENSE_KEY=<your key>`

 Once images are ready, you can start them with a single command `docker-compose up`.
 Containers startup order is coordinated with [`dockerize` script](https://github.com/jwilder/dockerize).
 After starting services, it takes a while for API Gateway to be in sync with service registry, so don't be scared of initial Spring Cloud Gateway timeouts.
 You can track services availability using Eureka dashboard available by default at http://localhost:8761.

-The `master` branch uses an  Alpine linux  with JRE 8 as Docker base.
-You will find a Java 11 version in the `release/java11` branch.
+The `master` branch uses a Amazon Corretto linux  with JRE 11 as Docker base.

 *NOTE: Under MacOSX or Windows, make sure that the Docker VM has enough memory to run the microservices.
 The default settings are usually not enough and make the `docker-compose up` painfully slow.*